Wolverin-e/Votechain/README.md

 # Votechain
+## IDEA
 **A simple web based app for utilizing the power of blockchain  in a secured way which provides ability to vote with/without availability of the internet connectivity.**

  >1.
-With the use of azure blockchain and deployment of smart-contracts a simple web-app can be made with other dependencies >like web3 or with the provided swagger-api or with azure blockchain workbench which can be used with internet connectivity >present.
+With the use of azure blockchain and deployment of smart-contracts a simple web-app can be made with other dependencies like web3 or with the provided swagger-api or with azure blockchain workbench which can be used with internet connectivity present.

  >2.
-The other part(without internet connectivity) is be covered with the help of raspberry pi and creation of local server in >the area where the network connectivity is not present.
-In this case  the votes given by the people is stored in the >distributive single node ethereum and transferred to main network when it comes in contact with internet.
+The other part(without internet connectivity) is be covered with the help of raspberry pi and creation of local server in the area where the network connectivity is not present.
+In this case  the votes given by the people is stored in the distributive single node ethereum and transferred to main network when it comes in contact with internet.

  >3.
-Two Factor Authentication With AES and SHA512 Encryption which allow users to register with a device and a pin and login >through that specific combination of pin and Device Hardware descriptor.
+Two Factor Authentication With AES and SHA512 Encryption which allow users to register with a device and a pin and login through that specific combination of pin and Device Hardware descriptor.
 # Installation

 >Clone Repo